 And what about the Iranian visa?

-Just to let you know that I had a completely different experience but the main take out is that he was allowed to get in the country.
-I believe that it depends on the person working at the border.
+Just to let you know that I (and most people) had a completely different experience but, at least, the main take out here is that he was allowed to get in the country.

-Moreover, another traveler (EU citizen) just reported (March 2018) that he was held for questioning for almost 4 hours at Tel Aviv International airport.
-Along with other travelers who also had an Iranian visa, the authorities checked their social media accounts and posts but, since they didn’t see any problematic content, they let them go.
+Moreover, another traveler (EU citizen) reported (March 2018) that he was held for questioning for almost 4 hours at Tel Aviv International airport where, along with other travelers who also had an Iranian visa, the authorities checked their social media accounts and posts but, since they didn’t see any problematic content, they let them go.
 In the end, it was just a waste of time.

 Which Muslim countries are you not allowed to enter with an Israeli stamp?